jeremy-code/defraud/README.md

   </a>
 </p>

-> Defraud is a web application that allows user to learn about scams, and how to avoid them.
+> Defraud is a web application that allows users to learn about scams and how to avoid them.

 ## Installation